How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 Check out the all-new Le Creuset rice pot.

-Check out my favorite Dutch oven the signature Le Creuset Enameled 5.5-Quart Signature Dutch Oven in my article.
+In my article, I will check out my favorite Dutch oven, the signature Le Creuset Enameled 5.5-Quart Signature Dutch Oven.

 This is the easiest way to cook perfect rice every time – and it’s all done in one pot!

 Fluffy cooked rice every time.
 What more could we ask for?
-So pull out your little workhorse and give the above rice preparation technique a go.
+So what are you waiting for, home cooks?
+Pull out your little workhorse and give the above rice preparation technique a go.
 I guarantee you will not be disappointed.

-If you do not have a cast-iron Dutch oven you should check out this purpose-built Japanese dish made specifically for preparing the perfect rice.
-Just go to Amazon here to see the reviews and the price for yourself.
+If you do not have a cast-iron Dutch oven, you should check out this purpose-built Japanese dish for preparing the perfect rice.

-You will be convinced once you prepare your rice the way I have outlined above.
-I seriously prepared another batch this morning for dinner tonight just to make sure!!!
+As I have outlined above, you will be convinced once you prepare your rice.
+I seriously prepared another batch this morning for dinner tonight to make sure!!!

-At Ovenspot I am committed to bringing you quick and easy recipe ideas, using fresh ingredients, that are prepared “all in one pot”.
+At Ovenspot, I am committed to bringing you quick and easy recipe ideas using fresh ingredients prepared “all in one pot.”

 Questions?
 Reach out to Michelle at michelle@ovenspot.com